TobitSoftware/chayns-tapp-eventRegistration/Frontend/README.md

-npm # chayns-tapp-eventRegistration

-Here you can find some instructions for setting up your projects properly and publishing the results
+Here you can find some instructions for setting up your project properly and publishing the results

 ## Getting started